PhD in Education

 - Become academic leaders in the student’s area of specialization through the development of new ideas, theories and best practices.

-Graduates of the PhD in Educational Leadership Development and Learning Technologies have a variety of options available to them.
+Graduates of the PhD in Education have a variety of options available to them.
 Our graduates take on careers as researchers, scholars and teachers.
 They are prepared for challenging, rewarding careers in academics, teaching and administration.